jvanlier/Kaggle_Houseprices/README.md

 [House Prices: Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques) competition.

-I managed to get a top 9% score (136th / 1602) on August 11, 2017.
+I managed to get a top 5% score (76th / 1584) on August 16, 2017 with a score of .11459.
-I scored 0.11579 on the public leaderboard.
-I'm not done yet though - I have some ideas to improve this further that seem very promising.

-*Minor caveat*: the version in this repo is actually overfitting to the training data that Kaggle provides during the manual transformation selection procedure.
-Internal crossvalidation scores are better but leaderboard scores are worse.
-I'm using a slightly older version to get the score I mentioned, the version currently on the repo only does about 0.119 on the public leaderboard.
-I'll fix it soon.
+I think I'll leave it at this - I've invested all the time that I wanted to (and more).

 I'm sharing this in the hope that it might help others.
 It's a pretty interesting competition: even though it has been around for a couple of years, the top 500 or so is dominated by people that have submitted something in the last 2 months.
-Competition is pretty
+Competition is quite
 fierce: people are constantly figuring out ways to improve their score.

+A short blogpost with lessons learned is coming soon!

 The code was written (and has only been tested) on a Mac using Anaconda Python 3.6.
 See `requirements.txt` for the modules used and their versions.